Moooosecat/GW-Underworld-Toolbox/README.md

 Use to force dialog into the game.
 (Removed TB feature)

 Assign Hotkey: <br>
-In "<Assign Key>" play any key represented by the character on that key.
-Select the desired action to be associated with that key.
+In "Assign Key" insert any key represented by the character of that key.
+Select the desired action to be associated with that hotkey.
 To confirm press "Update". <br>
 You can overwrite existing hotkeys by assinging a new key.
 "Update" will always overwrite the old key for that hotkey.
-Hotkeys can be used while the Underworld Toolbox window is minimized (Great for T2)
+Hotkeys can be used while the Underworld Toolbox window is minimized.